List of Shameless (American TV series) characters: Jimmy Lishman

 Jimmy Lishman (Justin Chatwin) is a main character in seasons 1–3, a guest star in season 4 and a recurring character in season 5.
 He is also known as Steve Wilton and Jack.
 Jimmy is a young man who courts Fiona, going to great lengths to win her over because she is his "dream girl".
-He has expensive possessions and spends money liberally.
+He buys the Gallaghers expensive possessions and spends money liberally for them.
 Fiona finds this off-putting until she discovers that he is a professional car thief.
 He later reveals that his real name is Jimmy and that he comes from a wealthy family who presumes he is in medical school.

 In season 2, he returns to Chicago after fleeing the United States to escape arrest.
-Fiona learns he married Estefania, the daughter of Nando, a Brazilian mafia mob leader, as a marriage of convenience to pay off a debt Jimmy owed Nando.
+Fiona learns he married Estefania, the daughter of Nando, a Brazilian mafia mob leader, as a green card marriage to pay off a debt Jimmy owed Nando.
 He threatens to kill Jimmy if the latter does not play the part of devoted husband for Immigration Services.
-Jimmy and Fiona resume their relationship at the end of season 2, although he keeps his continued involvement with Estefania a secret.
+He tries to warm his way back to Fiona, while letting Lip live with him when she kicks him out.
+Jimmy and Fiona resume their relationship at the end of season 2, although he keeps his continued involvement with Estefania.

-In season 3, Jimmy goes back and forth between Fiona and Estefania.
+In season 3, Jimmy now living with the Gallaghers struggles to find balance between Fiona and Estefania.
+He stops stealing cars as he knows it will get him in trouble with Estefania's father, so he works various odd jobs, eventually deciding to finish med school.
 When Jimmy does not answer a phone call, Estefania faces immigration officers on her own and is deported after she cannot prove the marriage is real.
-Nando then takes Jimmy on a boat, presumably to murder him.
+Nando then takes Jimmy on a boat, presumably to murder him, leaving Fiona to believe he abandoned her when he doesn't answer her call.
 In a post-credit scene in the season 4 finale, he is revealed to still be alive and started going by "Jack".

 In season 5, Fiona encounters Jimmy at her diner job.
-Although she is angry at him for leaving her, she sleeps with him and cheats on her husband, Gus.
+Although she is angry at him for leaving her, he reveals he was sold into indentured servitude by Endo and had to work a whole year to buy his way out.
+She sleeps with him and cheats on her husband, Gus.
 Fiona later confesses to Gus, and all three agree to meet at the diner to discuss the affair.
 Gus immediately punches Jimmy in the face.
 Fiona talks to Jimmy and he offers to whisk her away to Dubai, but she decides it is better to end their relationship as she is still unsure of his true identity.
 Jimmy's business partner Angela tells Fiona that their deal in Dubai had been cancelled earlier that day.

 In the series finale, Jimmy briefly reappears in a flashback to a dinner that he had attended with the Gallaghers as a dying Frank's life flashes before his eyes.